adenin-platform/cf-provider/README.md

 ```
 .
 ├── activities
+|   ├── common/
 |   ├── myactivity.js
 |   ├── anotheractivity.js
 |   └── function.json
 └── index.js
 ```

 Each `.js` file within the `/activities` folder will then be accessible through the exported cloud function middleware by name.
-Helper scripts used by these files should reside in a seperate folder or the project root, to avoid inadvertently exposing them to the function endpoint also.
+Helper scripts used by these files should reside in the subfolder `/common`, to avoid inadvertently exposing them to the function endpoint also.

 The function's `function.json` file is an [Azure function configuration](https://github.com/Azure/azure-functions-host/wiki/function.json) which will require the following properties to be set (in addition to the bindings and other required properties):